 - CE or UKCA marked equipment

-PPE on farms isn't just a box to tick - it’s an essential safeguard against injury, illness, and long-term harm.
-From boots and gloves to respirators and high-vis jackets, every piece has a role to play in keeping farm workers safe and productive.
+PPE on farms isn't a box to tick, it's a safeguard against injury, illness and long-term harm.
+From helmets and gloves to respirators and coveralls, every item plays a part in keeping agricultural workers safe and productive.